lyzadanger/lyza-dot-com/src/content/posts/2016/01/12/making-a-service-worker/index.md

 ### Writing the fetch handler

 Now we're ready to pass applicable `fetch` requests on to a handler.
-The `onFetch` function needs to figure out:
+The `onFetch` function needs to determine:

 1. What kind of resource is being requested?
 2. How should I fulfill this request?